San Lazzaro degli Armeni: 20th century and beyond

 The island was heavily affected by the unprecedented acqua alta of November 4, 1966.
 The flooded sea water entered the main church and flooded the enclosed garden for around 12 hours.
 The library and the manuscript depository were not affected by the flood and none of the churchmen suffered injuries.

 A fire broke out on the night of December 8, 1975, which partially destroyed the library and damaged the southern side of the church, and destroyed two Gaspare Diziani paintings.

 Between 2002 and 2004, an extensive restoration of the monastery's structures was carried out by the Magistrato alle acque under the coordination of Consorzio Venezia Nuova, an agency of the Italian Ministry of Infrastructure and Transport.
 It included restoration of the island's shores and its walls and the boathouse.

+In 2017 the 300th anniversary of San Lazzaro's Mekhitarist order was celebrated on the island and in Armenia, including with a postage stamp and academic conferences.

+San Lazzaro was heavily affected by a flood on November 13, 2019, the heaviest since 1966.
+The church, the central courtyard, and all the rooms on the ground floor were flooded, while the library, gallery, manuscript repository, and archives were unharmed.
+Armenian President Armen Sarkissian expressed solidarity with the monks, while Armenian Prime Minister Nikol Pashinyan visited the congregation a week after the flood, expressing support and appreciation for their work.

-San Lazzaro hosted the pavilion of Armenia during the 56th Venice Biennale in 2015.
-The exhibition, dedicated to the 100th anniversary of the Armenian Genocide and curated by Adelina Cüberyan von Furstenberg, won the Golden Lion award in the national participation category.
+In recent years, the island has hosted significant events.
+In 2015, it hosted the pavilion of Armenia during the 56th Venice Biennale, which was dedicated to the Armenian Genocide centenary and won the Golden Lion award in the national participation category.
+In 2021 the Aurora Prize ceremony took place there, with the attendance of Armenian President Armen Sarkissian, and featuring a performance by Andrea Bocelli.

-San Lazzaro was affected by the November 13, 2019 flood, the heaviest since 1966.